sage-code/maj/basic.md

 * So far I have inspired from Spanish a little.
 * Having fix verbs make the learning experience better.

-## Transform a verb in attribute using "sy"
+## Transform a verb in attribute using "sh"

-palu-sy = playful
+palu-sh = playful

 **So far:**
-* mi sera pala-sy = I'm playful
+* yo sera pala-sh = I'm playful
-* ti sera pala-sy = you are playful
+* tu sera pala-sh = you are playful
-* hi sera pala-sy = he, it or she is playful
+* zy sera pala-sh = he, it or she is playful

 ## Locations